heuperman/mocking-external-dependencies/README.md

     ```
       export TWILIO_PHONE_NUMBER=yourtwilionumber
     ```
-  - To access an environment variable and set to a constant
+  - To access an environment variable and set to a constant in Greeter:
     ```
       CONFIGURATION = {
-        from: ENV[:TWILIO_PHONE_NUMBER]
+        from: ENV['TWILIO_PHONE_NUMBER']
       }
     ```
     Once the configuration constant has been set, you can access this in your tests!

 9. Finally, you have a test we can use to implement Twilio integration!
 Use the error messages from the failing test to test-drive your development to Green.

-You have passing tests, but what will happen when you try to send the message to your number?
+>You have passing tests, but what will happen when you try to send the message to your number?
 The tests give us confidence that you are interacting with the Twilio client in line with documentation, so it's time to set up the real thing.

 10. Set up the ENV values for the other sensitive data required by the Twilio client (see the Quickstart documentation for more information), and add these to your `Greeter::CONFIGURATION` hash.